manutter51/barnum/README.md

 The params argument lists the parameters that can/should/must be given as parameters for the event when the event fires.
-Each event handler takes a parameter map as its argument, and the map's keys should correspond to the params given when the event is defined.
+Each event handler takes this parameter map as its argument, and the map's keys should correspond to the params given when the event is defined.
 For convenience, the params can be specified either as a vector of keywords, a symbol containing a vector of keywords, or as in-line keywords.